tunth301201/FcorpBook/README.md

 The API will start running on http://localhost:3000.

 ## API Endpoints
-The API exposes the following endpoints.
-In this section, I only illustrate the CRUD API for the Book.
-The illustration for Comment will be presented in the Readme.md file of the frontend branch:
+The API exposes the following endpoints:

 - **GET /books**